Jeremiah-Clark/Blog/blog/20260820-Important_Books.md

 ---

-And there it is, 15 (+3) non-fiction book recommendation that I recommend to everyone—at least right now.
+And there it is, 15 (+3) non-fiction books that I recommend to everyone—at least right now.
 I'm constantly revising and reordering this list, I'm sure I'll be posting an update at some point.
 Whether you agree with my picks as a whole, I do hope I've given you at least one new title to look up.